Ohio issued its first medical marijuana recalls after 3 products failed mandatory state tests.

 Medical Cannabis Plants Affected

 The rosin itself passed the required tests, but the plants used to make the rosin failed.
-All medical marijuana products are tracked in a database from baby plants.

 Have a Recalled Product?
 What to Do